On average, your neighbors pay $100 a month.See Your Rates

-In addition to the ban on texting, it is illegal for any driver under the age of 18 to use any handheld device while driving in Ohio.
+In addition to the ban on texting, it's illegal for any driver under the age of 18 to use any handheld device while driving in Ohio.

 Protecting young passengers is important, which is why Ohio has implemented a number of rules and requirements for securing young children in a vehicle:

-Once these requirements are complete, and the driver passes a driver's education course, they are eligible for a probationary license.
-They are no longer required to be supervised, but these drivers are limited to no more than 1 passenger, with the exception of immediate family.
-At the age of 16, they are restricted from driving between the hours of midnight and 6 a.m., and at the age of 17 they are restricted from driving between 1 a.m. and 5 a.m.
+Once these requirements are complete, and the driver passes a driver's education course, they're eligible for a probationary license.
+These drivers no longer require supervision, but they're limited to no more than one passenger, with the exception of immediate family.
+At the age of 16, they're restricted from driving between the hours of midnight and 6 a.m., and at the age of 17, they're restricted from driving between 1 a.m. and 5 a.m.

 Ohio has no special laws or regulations pertaining to senior drivers.
 All Ohio drivers must renew their license every four years.

 Since seat belts are the best way to prevent injury and protect passengers in the event of a crash, Ohio enforces a number of laws to keep its citizens safe on the road.
-Any child under the age of 14 is required by law to be restrained by a safety belt at all times, as well as comply with any booster seat requirements.
-Passengers aged 15 and older are required to wear seat belts if they are riding in the front seats of a vehicle.
+Any child under the age of 14 must wear a safety belt at all times, as well as comply with any booster seat requirements.
+Passengers aged 15 and older are required to wear seat belts if they're riding in the front seats of a vehicle.

-Whether you are just visiting or moving into town, you must have the mandatory insurance levels from the state your car is registered in.
+Whether you're just visiting or moving into town, you must have the mandatory insurance levels from the state your car is registered in.
 Until you change your registration and become an Ohio native, make sure your insurance is up to date with whatever state is on your plates.